 Along with serving as a teacher of what not to do, pain also teaches you what you are made of in terms of what you can handle as an individual.

-While the cliche, “What doesn’t kill you makes you stronger” is a tired term, it’s used excessively for a reason: it’s true.
-Pain helps you learn to cope with life’s inevitable difficulties and sadnesses— to develop the grit it takes to push past hardships and carry on.
+While the cliché, “What doesn’t kill you makes you stronger” is a tired term, it’s used excessively for a reason: it’s true.
+Pain helps you learn to cope with life’s inevitable difficulties and sadness— to develop the grit it takes to push past hardships and carry on when life is pain.

-Whether it’s a shattering pain, like the loss of a loved one or a debilitating accident, pain affects everyone differently.
-But it still affects everyone.
-Take a breakup as an example, anyone who has experienced it knows it can hurt to the point of feeling physical.
-Especially the first breakup.
+Whether it’s a shattering pain, like the loss of a loved one or a debilitating accident, pain affects everyone differently, but it still affects everyone.
+Take a breakup as an example; anyone who has experienced it knows it can hurt to the point of feeling physical.
 At a young age, it feels like the loss of the only love you’ll ever know.
 As you grow and learn, you realize you’re more resilient with every ended relationship.

 No Pain, No Happiness